Distinguished Professor, Department of Electrical and Computer Engineering

 for Coding Techniques from 1992 to 1995, and Editor-in-Chief from 2001 to 2004.

-He was also Guest Editor-in-Chief of the May/September 2001 double-issue of the
+He was also co-Guest Editor of the May/September 2001 double-issue

-on The Turbo Principle: From Theory to Practice.
+on The Turbo Principle: From Theory to Practice and the

 He is co-organizer (with Steve Swanson and Eitan Yaakobi) of the Annual Non-Volatile Memories Workshop (NVMW) at UCSD.